yitaozh/yitaozh.github.io/source/_posts/98-Validate-Binary-Search-Tree.md

 * The number of nodes in the tree is in the range [1, 10<sup>4</sup>].
 * -2<sup>31</sup> <= Node.val <= 2<sup>31</sup> - 1

+# Hints/Notes

+* We need max/min root/value to decide if one node is valid

 ## Solution

 Language: **C++**